MaximMorozovMIPT/fsm-test/README.md

 ## This repo represents EFSM mutant testing research

-There are five folders with FSM description 1-4 and 7.
+There are five folders with FSM description 1-5.

 Every FSM$X$ folder contains three other folders